Snap-sec/blog/_posts/2021-01-01-Uber-Breach.md

 **Finding a Sensitive Powershell Script**

-While scanning the internal network of an Uber team, The attacker appears to have discovered an internal network share containing scripts and privileged credentials, granting them access to the wide varity of Systems .
+While scanning the internal network of an UBER team, The attacker appears to have discovered an internal network share containing scripts and privileged credentials, granting them access to the wide varity of Systems .
 Below is the list of Environments that were compromised by attacker

 - Slack
 - Google Workspace Admin